 मेला लागो बरमान में ।

-(Men and women alike swim (cross) the worldly difficulties while bathing in the Mother.
-There is a fair at Barman.
-On the east is the Saptadhara.
-Reva has smashed the hills to make her way.
-Arjun (Kartyaveera Arjun of the Treta Yuga and not the Arjun, the Pandava) and Bheem (the Pandava) had tried (in vain) to block the streams.
-There is a fair at Barman.)
+(Men and women alike swim (cross) the worldly difficulties (achieve liberation) upon bathing in the Mother.
+A fair is on at Barman.
+On the east (of Barman) is the Saptadhara where Reva, smashing the hills, has emerged to make her way.
+Arjun (Kartyaveera Arjun of the Treta Yuga) and Bheem (the Pandava) had tried (in vain) to block her flow.
+A fair is on at Barman.)

 ▶Next Chapter: The Narmada Parikrama Tradition